 Drs.
 Bock, Anderson, and Sedwick discuss the challenge of representing Christ well while engaging a pluralistic world.
 They discuss the public's perception of the term "Evangelical" and the hurdles this sometimes poses when representing the Gospel message.

-Dr. Sedwick has over thirty years of youth ministry experience and serves on the board of the Association of Youth Ministry Educators and currently serves as president of the board for the Society of Professors in Christian Education.
-He has four children, guaranteeing a youth laboratory in his house for many years to come.
+Dr. Sedwick has over thirty-six years of youth ministry experience combined with twenty-three years of faculty service.
+He serves on the board of the Association of Youth Ministry Educators and has served as president of the board for the Society of Professors in Christian Education.
+He also serves as Vice Chairman of the Board for World Link Ministries, an evangelistic, church planting, and pastoral training ministry around the world.
 An ordained minister who teaches youth at a large Dallas-area church, Dr. Sedwick is also a popular conference and seminar speaker.
 His research and teaching interests include youth development, youth culture, biblical education for youth, curriculum design, and legal and financial issues in ministry.

 After 15 years of engagement in theological education in Ethiopia, Dr. Anderson joined the DTS faculty in 2006.
 With a broad base of teaching experience in Africa, in local churches, and briefly at Talbot School of Theology, he completed a PhD in Intercultural Education, focusing his research on preaching in rural Ethiopia.
 Dr. Anderson maintains active ministry on a preaching team at his local church in Mesquite and at churches and conferences around the USA.
 He and his wife, Cindy, have two children.
 As associate missionaries with Serving in Mission (SIM), they continue to minister in cross-cultural contexts each summer.